Subtrees

 1. Check Out the main repository’s branch which should be split back.

-2. In the Branches view, select the subtree branch to which the changes should be split back and invoke Subtree|Split from the context menu.
+2. In the Branches view, select the subtree branch to which the changes should be split back and invoke Subtree | Split from the context menu.
 The commits created by the Split-command will be written to the Subtree-Branch to update.
-If you have selected a remote subtree branch, you will have to select Subtree-Branch to update or enter the name of a new branch there; in either case the selected branch will then be updated/created
+If you have selected a remote subtree branch, you will have to select Subtree-Branch to update or enter the name of a new branch there; in either case the selected branch will then be updated/created.

 3. To push changes back to your remote subtree repository, tracking between the local subtree branch which has just been updated/created in step 2 and the remote subtree branch has to be set up.
 This can optionally be done as part of the Add wizard or you can do it manually: